oktay-atakan/Dsa-210-project/README.md

 Do games with the “Great Soundtrack” tag on Steam receive higher review scores than others?

-Is there a relationship between original soundtrack visibility measured by YouTube view counts and game ratings?
+Is there a relationship between price of a game and game ratings?

-Do award-winning or nominated soundtracks correlate with higher critical reception?
+Are there spesific game genres that has a greater possibility of having a great soundtrack, great story and an atmospheric environment?

 -----------------------------------------------------
 Hypothesis
 -----------------------------------------------------
-Null: There is no significant difference between game reviews and game ratings of video games with populer and non-populer soundtracks.
+Null: There is no significant difference between game ratings of video games with populer and non-populer soundtracks.

-Alternative: There is a significant difference between game reviews and ratings of games with popular soundtracks and non-populer soundtracks.
+Alternative: There is a significant difference between ratings of games with popular soundtracks and non-populer soundtracks.
 Therefore, the soundtrack of a video game affects player reception and has an impact on the game reviews and game ratings.

 -----------------------------------------------------